m2-modules/nextjs-blog/README.md

 ## To write your own posting

-1. `main` branch which is used to being published is restricted to commit directly.
-Therefore you should write your posting in another branch (You can use`draft` branch) and merge your changes via Pull Request.
-   > main branch has `docs` directory to store built resources.
+1. Main branch has `docs` directory to store built resources.
 To avoid conflict sources under this directory `docs` is a member of gitignore.
 Except `main` branch all the other branches won't have `docs`.
+Therefore you need to write your posting under another branch (you can use `draft`) and them merge your changes into `main` via PR.

 1. Create new `markdown` file in `/public/resources/[CATEGORY]/[ANY-FILE-NAME].md`

    - `CATEGORY` will be used to sort your post.